Periodontal (Gum) Disease Treatment Massapequa Park • Long Island

 Scaling and Root Planing (Non-Surgical Treatment - Soft Tissue Management)

-Animation of scaling treatment The American Academy of Periodontics treatment guidelines stress that periodontal health should be achieved in the least invasive and most cost-effective manner possible.
-This is often accomplished through non-surgical periodontal treatment, including scaling and root planing (a careful cleaning of the root surfaces to remove plaque and calculus [tartar] from deep periodontal pockets and to smooth the tooth root to remove bacterial toxins), followed by adjunctive therapy such as the local delivery of antimicrobials, like Arestin.
+The American Academy of Periodontics treatment guidelines stress that periodontal health should be achieved in the least invasive and most cost-effective manner possible.
+This is often accomplished through non-surgical gum disease treatment, including scaling and root planing – a careful cleaning of the root surfaces to remove plaque and calculus (tartar) from deep periodontal pockets and to smooth the tooth root to remove bacterial toxins.
+This is then followed by adjunctive therapy such as the local delivery of antimicrobials, like Arestin.

 Periodontal Maintenance

-X-ray of teeth with fillings Specialized periodontal maintenance therapy is an ongoing treatment provided by this office so that periodontal disease does not return.
-A maintenance appointment is usually preceded by scaling and root planing and consists of monitoring probing depth, inflammation, taking radiographs for pathology below the gums, and applying medication therapy to minimize microbial re-population.
-Periodontal maintenance treatments are quite often in 3-month intervals and are meant to reduce the risk of needing additional scaling and root planing or more complicated surgical treatment.
+Specialized periodontal maintenance therapy is an ongoing treatment provided by this office so that gum disease does not return.
+A maintenance appointment is usually preceded by scaling and root planing and consists of monitoring probing depth and inflammation, taking radiographs for pathology below the gums, and applying medication therapy to minimize microbial re-population.
+Periodontal maintenance treatments are often performed in three-month intervals so that the risk of needing additional scaling and root planing or more complicated surgical treatment is reduced.

 The Diode Laser

-Diode laser treatment Depending on the severity of the infection within the gums, a specialized diode laser may be used.
-The diode laser specifically targets unhealthy tissue, detoxifying the gingival tissue in a way that is proven to be both safe and effective.
+Depending on the severity of the infection within the gums, a specialized diode laser may be used.
+The diode laser specifically targets and detoxifies unhealthy gingival tissue in a way that is proven to be both safe and effective.
 Even certain strains of aggressive bacteria that are difficult to remove with traditional periodontal surgery can be fully addressed with the diode, making it an excellent tool in the management of advanced gum disease.
-Additional benefits of laser periodontal therapy include improved patient comfort, cost-effectiveness, reduced risk of infection, and more rapid healing.
+Additional benefits of laser periodontal therapy include improved patient comfort, cost-effectiveness, reduced risk of infection, and rapid healing.

 Total Patient Comfort!

-The Smile Creations team In addition to antibiotic treatment with Arestin, we also use an FDA-approved product called Oraqix to promote total patient comfort.
+In addition to antibiotic treatment with Arestin, we also use an FDA-approved product called Oraqix to promote total patient comfort.
 Oraqix is a topical anesthetic solution that eliminates the need for needles and Novocain, which is excellent news for patients whose fear of injections may cause trepidation regarding dental treatment.
-Ruthann, our hygienist, simply applies the non-injectable anesthetic to the treatment area, and it goes to work within seconds, making your visit completely comfortable.
+Ruthann, our hygienist, applies the non-injectable anesthetic to the treatment area, and it works within seconds, making your visit more comfortable.